 Leading to the Bachelor of Science in Nursing (BSN), the program is committed to the undergraduate education of a professional nurse who integrates Christian values into the practice of nursing.
 The program offers a 1 + 3 curriculum approach for basic/generic students.
-With this approach, all basic/generic students who desire consideration for admission to the program must complete a specified number of credit hours from the liberal arts core curriculum, supporting and professional foundation courses during the prenursing year prior to making application to the College of Nursing and Allied Health and the nursing major/program.
+With this approach, all basic/generic students who desire consideration for admission to the program must complete a specified number of credit hours from the liberal arts core curriculum, supporting and professional foundation courses during the prenursing year prior to making application to the College of Nursing and the nursing major/program.
 An RN-BSN option for registered nurses with associate degrees and diplomas in nursing who desire to return to school to complete the Bachelor of Science in Nursing degree is offered.

 The baccalaureate nursing program prepares graduates for professional practice in a variety of health care settings and for continued professional development and graduate study.